 National CASA statement that the network "stands in solidarity against any kind of injustice, violence or brutality that inflicts undue harm on or disadvantages another human being.
 Racism is reprehensible and has no place in our society.
 In fact, inequality, inequity, and disproportionality exist across all facets of our society, including our work with children who have experienced abuse or neglect.... it’s going to take all of us, working together to make life better for ourselves, each other and the children and families we serve."

-Amid COVID-19 and during Volunteer Month and Child Abuse Prevention Month in April, Josiah Brown of CASA of Southern Connecticut discusses the CASA movement and volunteer action more broadly--in the New Haven Register/Hearst Connecticut Media.
+For Foster Care Month (May) and Reunification Month (June), Josiah Brown of CASA of Southern Connecticut discusses the CASA movement and year-round need for volunteers--in the New Haven Register/Hearst Connecticut Media.

-Amid COVID-19 and the advent of Volunteer Month and Child Abuse Prevention Month in April, Josiah Brown of CASA of Southern Connecticut discusses the CASA movement and volunteer action more broadly--in the Connecticut Mirror.
+Amid COVID-19, for Foster Care Month (May) and Reunification Month (June), Josiah Brown of CASA of Southern Connecticut discusses the CASA movement and year-round need for volunteers--in the Connecticut Mirror.